-The proposed zoning designation is not Mixed-Use.
-However, road and pedestrian connections will be made to adjoining properties.
+Road and pedestrian connections will be made to adjoining properties as required.

 Streets should interconnect within a development and with adjoining development.
 Cul-de-sacs or deadend streets are generally discouraged except where topographic conditions and/or exterior lot line configurations offer no practical alternatives for connection or through traffic.
 Street stubs should be provided with development adjacent to open land to provide for future connections.
 Streets should be planned with due regard to the designated corridors shown on the Thoroughfare Plan.